Tools In

 Choose Output Format

-Select your desired format from the dropdown: Data URI (full data: prefix), Raw Base64 (just the encoded string), HTML <img> tag, or CSS background-image.
+Pick a format from the dropdown: Data URI (the full data: prefix ready for HTML and CSS), Raw Base64 (just the encoded string for APIs and databases), HTML img tag, or CSS background-image.

 3